Sometimes, to do things right for your nonprofit, you just need something to get started.

 Charities now realize that a mission statement is not just for insiders and funders, but are great branding tools as well.
 Many charities put them on their websites, develop fundraising materials around them, and create taglines to complement them.

 Check out these examples of terrific mission statements and then read about how to write them too.
 Here are the dos and don'ts.

 Could there be anything more tightly connected to fundraising success than the letters you send every year?

 But sometimes you just run out of ideas.
-So, here is a collection of direct mail letters that just might get you moving again.
+So, here is a collection of direct mail letters plus six tips that just might get you moving again.

 Your donor would love one of these thank you letters.
 That's because they treat donors like heroes and let them know just what their donation will accomplish.

-For more technical issues, like when to send your letter, how to organize it, and what parts you just have to get right, see 10 Tips for Writing Donor Thank You Letters.
+For more technical issues, such as when to send your letter, how to organize it, and what parts you just have to get right, see 10 Tips for Writing Donor Thank You Letters.

 Are you sending enough hand-written notes?
 There's nothing quite like them for letting a donor know you cared enough to take the time for a personal note.
 Learn when to send a handwritten note and how to do it.